Joy-Ewatomi/JoyEwatomi/README.md

 17-year-old CS student on a mission to become a professional cybersecurity investigator, specializing in **OSINT**, **Digital Forensics**, and **Ethical Hacking**.

-Currently on **Day 25 of a 90-day intensive OSINT training journey**, building the skills to serve organizations that need truth, transparency, and digital security.
+Currently on **a 90-day intensive OSINT training journey**, building the skills to serve organizations that need truth, transparency, and digital security.

 ## 🎯 What I'm Building